jrburke/speakerbot/README.md

 ## Makefile

 The Makefile has the commands to do the docker work.
-It is not very elegant right now, I need to detect the architecture then just have one set of make commands, but for now, the make commands are different for the rpi2 and x86 setups:
+It is not very elegant right now, I need to detect the architecture then just have one set of make commands, but for now, the make commands are different for the rpi2 and x86 setup.

-The main reason a Makefile is used at all is because I wanted the docker file to use a different FROM for each case.
-If that can be done in some other way, it would be nice to know.
+The main reason a Makefile is used at all: I want the docker file to use a different FROM for each case.
+If that can be done in some other way, I am open to changing the approach.

 ### x86